Overflwn/LUAComputers/README.md

 # Requirements
 ## Executable
-- Currently nothing besides a settings file (XML format) and a bios.lua (the first lua file that gets executed)
+- Currently nothing besides a settings file (XML format), a bios.lua (the first lua file that gets executed) and the fontfile (currently called Minecraft.otf for whatever reason)